 Mountain peaks soar, reaching for the sky.
-Canyons, a palette of earth tones, are peppered with geysers, fumaroles, steam vents, and mud pots.
-Rushing rivers feed crystalline lakes and mighty forests make a comfortable home for the richest and most diverse wildlife this side of the Serengeti.
+Canyons — a palette of earth tones — are peppered with geysers, fumaroles, steam vents, and mud pots.
+Rushing rivers feed crystalline lakes and mighty forests make a comfortable home for the rich diversity of wildlife in Yellowstone National Park.

 - Wave goodbye to the throngs of Yellowstone day visitors as you explore well off the tourist track